gbruer15/PKGNAME.jl/README.md

 This repository uses GitHub Actions for continuous integration, compatibility checks, and automated tagging.
 The workflows are defined in [./.github/workflows](./.github/workflows).
 Here's a brief overview of each workflow:

-### CI
+### All CI

-The main continuous integration workflow that:
+The main continuous integration workflow that runs these sub-workflows:
-- Runs tests on multiple Julia versions and operating systems
-- Generates code coverage reports
-- Runs the code formatter and creates a pull request if changes are needed
+- Auto-format: Runs the code formatter and creates a pull request if changes are needed
+- CI Tests: Runs tests on multiple Julia versions and operating systems and generates code coverage reports
-- Builds and deploys the documentation
+- Build/Deploy Docs: Builds and deploys the documentation

-Triggers: Pull requests, pushes to main, and manual dispatch
+Triggers: Pull requests to main and pushes to main

 ### CompatHelper